-18 See Abraham J.B.
+27 See Abraham J.B.
 Cable, Regulating Democratized Investing, OHIO STATE L.J. (forthcoming 2023), available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4136828.
-19 Id. at 4.

-20 Tierney (2022), supra note 3, at 353; see also Guan, supra note 13, at 2069 (providing examples of how Robinhood's "gamification and fun user interface" promote inefficient trading by retail investors).
+29 Tierney (2022), supra note 3, at 353; see also Guan, supra note 13, at 2069 (providing examples of how Robinhood's "gamification and fun user interface" promote inefficient trading by retail investors).

-One optimistic view is that increased retail access to capital markets will "democratize" finance and such retail shareholders will embed their social, cultural, and distributional preferences on corporate policies.21 For example, Professors Sergio Alberto Gramitto Ricci and Christina Sautter observe that millennials-an important subset of retail investors far more likely to compose "wireless investors"-in general "bring distinctive values to investing" and are "more apt to invest pursuant to their ESG values than to make a profit."22 In addition, they predict that "[w]ireless investors will evolve from trading to engaging in corporate governance by way of exercising their governance rights deriving from the shares they hold."23 Ultimately, all of these, the authors suggest, may lead to a new paradigm for corporate governance.
+One optimistic view is that increased retail access to capital markets will "democratize" finance and such retail shareholders will embed their social, cultural, and distributional preferences on corporate policies.
+30 For example, Professors Sergio Alberto Gramitto Ricci and Christina Sautter observe that millennials have a generationally defined and distinct set of values, and are more likely to prioritize ESG goals over profit.
+31 In their telling, meme investors will seamlessly transform into engaged shareholders and usher in a new paradigm for corporate governance.
+32